 Before you apply for a loan, ask yourself, do you have to borrow the full amount of tuition?
 Take the time to research grants and scholarships, which may help cover some of the cost of tuition.
 Here are some steps you can take today as you search for an affordable loan that will work for you:

 After minimizing the costs and maximizing alternative funding, you may still have to borrow.
 In most cases for full-time students, you will have to repay any loans that you or your family have borrowed soon after graduation.
-This calculator, available on the PNC Education Loan Center, can help you understand the impact and the costs of borrowing.
+This calculator, available on the PNC Student Loan Center, can help you understand the impact and the costs of borrowing.

 Once you have borrowed, it’s time to think about repayment.